nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 -	Create Web Map – available for resources: Vector layer, Vector layer style, Raster layer;

 -	Download as QML – available only for QGIS vector layer style.

+-       Copy Style - only available for the QGIS resource Vector Layer Style;

+-       Create WFS Service - only available for the Feature Layer resource;

+-       Create WMS service - available only for the Feature layer resource;

+-       Duplicate resource - only available for resources: Vector layer and raster layer;

+-       Overwrite selected layer - available only for the Feature layer resource.

 .. _ng_connect_install: